shutterfreak/topmark/docs/usage/commands/check.md

   - **Markdown**: uses HTML comments for the header; fenced code blocks are ignored for detection.
 - **Newline/BOM**: preserved across all paths (insert/replace).
 Reader normalizes in‑memory; updater
   re‑attaches BOM and keeps line endings.
-- **Idempotency**: running `topmark` again on a file that already has a correct header produces no diff and exit code 0 (unless other files would change).
+- **Idempotency**: running `topmark check` again on a file that already has a correct header produces no diff and exit code 0 (unless other files would change).

 ______________________________________________________________________